senzing-garage/aws-cloudformation-performance-testing/results/20231004-20M-provisioned-8x-single-senzing-3.8.0/README.md

     - Max Redoer tasks: 14

 1. Notes:
-    - db.r6i.8xlarge RES cluster seems to be running at 92% CPU with 34 loaders running.
+    - db.r6i.8xlarge DB seems to be running at 92% CPU with 34 loaders running.

 ### Final metrics